GiovanniSalmeri/yellow-chartjs/README.md

 ## How to show a chart

-Chartjs is a graphic engine [Chartjs](https://www.chartjs.org/).
+[Chartjs](https://www.chartjs.org/) is a graphic engine.
 To use this extension insert the data for the chart in JSON, inside a codeblock with the class `chartjs`.

 Add to the `options` a setting `"canvasDimensions": [width, height]` and set `"responsive": false` if you want to assign a fixed dimension to the chart.